 Does A 3.5 HDD Need Power?

 3.5 HDD generally needs a 12V connection of power that the adapter of a hard drive or the USB port cannot provide.
 The USB port power potentialities merged with the power needs of the connected drive will dictate the workability of the hard drive adapter in the setup.

-An individual USB cable cannot power many 3.5 drives, and therefore Y-adapters of a USB are designed to power the drive-by tapping power from the two ports in the absence of an external connector.
+An individual USB cable cannot power many 3.5 drives; therefore, Y-adapters of a USB are designed to power the drive-by tapping power from the two ports without an external connector.

 However, a single USB cable can power a 2.5 drive.
-With a 3.5 drive, you will need to obtain an appropriate external enclosure that supports its power specifications.
+With a 3.5 drive, you must obtain an appropriate external enclosure that supports its power specifications.
 The USB port power supply should be larger than what the drive requires.

 USB 2.0 can supply up to a maximum of 0.5A (500mA), while USB can supply up to a maximum of 0.9 A (900mA).
 It is contained within the USB description that a device must be disconnected from the target system if it tries to draw excessive power.

 How to Connect SATA Hard Drive to Power Supply

 It is impossible to plug the hard drive into your supply of power.
 Instead, you plug the power supply into the hard drive.
 SATA is one of the straightforward simple connections convenient for an extension.

 You must plug your power cable with the bigger tip into the wider connector port on the left-rear of the HDD.
 If the power cord is difficult to fit, be sure it is not inverted.
 Connect the data cable to the hard drive’s SATA port.

 Your supply of power may not be having the connectors for SATA if it is older; hence you will require a Molex-to-SATA connector.
 Plugs of Molex can be white or black and have four pins.